 It's time we make the issue of systemic racism and what it has wrought a priority in everything we do – in teaching, intellectual discourse, research, on the field of play, in or outside of the classroom, and for the communities we serve.

 I am not mandating specific strategies or approaches because I don’t have to.
 Our faculty and staff are adults with imagination, compassion, and conscience, and I believe fervently in your collective wisdom.
-We don’t need another forum, or a CBA renegotiation, or committees to study guidelines: we need to think, feel, and do.
+We don’t need another forum, or a CBA renegotiation, or committees to study guidelines: we need to think

 I expect that we will each more consciously use our extraordinary talents, and those of our students, to build a more just, tolerant University community that sees itself as a fierce, institutional champion in the ongoing struggle against systemic racism.
 We need to be not only responsible, but fearless.